acidburn0zzz/Curvy/README.md

 Description:
-    Cuvy is a an easy to use layout tool that allows the sizing and positioning of HTML elements to follow non-linear paths as the screen width and height increase/decrease.
+    Curvy is a an easy to use layout tool that allows the sizing and positioning of HTML elements to follow non-linear paths as the screen width and height increase/decrease.
 When used correctly, Curvy can keep a website looking great on a wide varitey of screen sizes.

     However, It is mostly used for quick and dirty prototyping.